JamesSkemp/words/content/post/who-you-are-versus-who-you-may-have-been.md

 +++
-title = "Who you are, versus who you may have been" summary = "The you that you could now be is not the you that you have become." draft = false comments = true date = "2006-08-20T12:13:00-05:00"
+title = "Who you are, versus who you may have been" description = "The you that you could now be is not the you that you have become." draft = false comments = true date = "2006-08-20T12:13:00-05:00"